 You can do a lot of HIIT training almost anywhere, so take advantage of the chance to get some fresh air.
 The skin can absorb essential vitamin D from the sun while exercising outdoors, which helps to preserve healthy bones and teeth.

-- High Intensity Interval Training and Blood Sugar
+- HIIT and Blood Sugar

 According to a Danish study, after 12 weeks of HIIT, people with type 2 diabetes had greater control of their blood sugar levels.
 This could make a big impact on the lives of people with diabetes, encouraging them to retain stable blood sugar levels.